 1. Platform Overload and Creator Burnout

-Creators today are expected to maintain a presence across multiple platforms YouTube, TikTok, Instagram, Substack, Threads, and more.
-Why?
-Because relying on just one platform is risky.
-Algorithms shift, policies change, and creators can lose visibility or income overnight.
-Diversifying across channels has become less of a strategy and more of a necessity for survival.
+Creators today must juggle multiple platforms, such as YouTube, TikTok, Instagram, Substack, Threads, and more, because relying on just one is risky.
+Algorithm changes, policy updates, or sudden drops in visibility can instantly affect their reach and income.
+Diversifying across channels has become less of a strategy and more of a survival tactic in the highly competitive creator landscape.

 2. Unstable Monetization Models